knei-knurow/avr-samples/README.md

 or VS Code.

-The fast & easy way to get started: wire everything up properly, connect the MCU to your PC using a USBasp programmer,
+The fast & easy way to get started: wire everything up properly, connect the MCU (micro-controller unit) to your PC using a [USBasp](https://www.fischl.de/usbasp) programmer.

 0. Wire up your circuit correctly on the breadboard.
 1. Connect the MCU to your PC using a USBasp programmer